0xPolygon/polygon-edge-docs/docs/architecture/modules/consensus.md

 ````

 There may be times when you might want to pass in a custom location for the consensus protocol to store data, or perhaps
-a custom key-value map which you want the consensus mechanism to use.
+a custom key-value map that you want the consensus mechanism to use.
 This can be achieved through the ***Config*** struct,
 which gets read when a new consensus instance is created.

 ## IBFT